mrandreastoth/firefox-nativedark/PRIVACY.md

 # Native Dark Privacy Policy

-**Some basic user data may be collected *strictly for analytical* and statictical purposes.**
+**Some basic user data may be collected *strictly for analytical* and statistical purposes.**

-All of the foollowing information soeficied below is to be collected for the Author(s) use alone, and will not be public unless specified.
+All of the following information speficied below is to be collected for the Author(s) use alone, and will not be public unless specified.

  1. User email address
     * Only collected if the user is signed tnto the browser